Rear Extension Cost

 New Boiler Cost

-Depending on where the extension is located in comparison to your existing drains, you might find that you need to remove or relocate your drains.
-To check if it is necessary, you may need to carry out a drain survey first of all.
-The average cost for this is £250.
-If you need to move a drain, this can cost around £200 - £1,300.
+Depending on where the extension is located in comparison to your existing drains, you might need to remove or relocate your drains.
+To check if it is necessary, you may need to budget for the cost of a drain survey - £250 - so a drain specialist can advise on the best solution.

 Underfloor Heating Cost